07/09/2018 // TALENT ACQUISITION

 Employers seeking to staff an hourly workforce need not look far: over 80% of hourly employees work within a five-mile radius of their home.
 Employees concur, with 17% of all hourly workers stating that living close to home is the top factor in their job search.

-Use search tools in talent acquisition software to pinpoint exactly where candidates live within a specified area, ensuring only local employees are considered for specific roles.
+Use geo location search tools in talent acquisition software to pinpoint exactly where candidates live within a specified area, ensuring only local employees are considered for specific roles.
 For employers and candidates alike, finding employees within a specific proximity can offer mutually beneficial opportunities to pick up extra shifts, cover for other employees or simply enjoy a short commute.

 4. Offer flexibility